constellation-app/constellation-web/BACKEND_POC/readme.md

 1. Open a powershell window, and navigate to the **BACKEND_POC** directory.
 2. Execute the command "docker-compose up --build"
 3. Wait for the Docker container to complete installation.
-4. In a browser, navigate to http://127.0.0.1:8000/ to view the Swagger REST API summary.
+4. In a browser, navigate to **http://127.0.0.1:8000/** to view the Swagger REST API summary.

+## Application Use
+Users can  use the Swagger GUI directly to interact with the backend application, alternatively, the Swagger API describes the available REST endpoints.
+These endpoints can be accessed directly.
+For instance, the **attrib_types** endpoint provides a GET and a POST endpoint, both listing the URL **/attrib_types/**.
+To access these endpoints using the direct REST GUI go to **http://127.0.0.1:8000/attrib_types/**.
+These endpoints can be accessed directly from any frontend client.